 Have you ever wondered what was going on within a cloud regardless of type?
 SaaS?
 PaaS?
 IaaS?
 Do you need to audit these environments to ensure compliance with your security policy (not to mention the subset of your security policy that contains regulatory compliance)?
 To provide solutions for these issues, a number companies both new and old have put forward various tools that utilize proxies, reverse proxies, and transparent gateways to uncover what is happening within a SaaS application.
 The goal is to know who did what, when, where, how, and hopefully why.

 What is the first step of application security?
 What is this step regardless of whether the process involved is DevOps or traditional silos?
 We have heard many answers before, such as architecture, code analysis, hardening, risk analysis, etc. But we have not really talked about the intersection of the user, application, data, and system.
 Perhaps this is part of architecture, but I see this as a need for all applications.
 Security must be able to protect the data and, simultaneously, the user.
 Security is about the traditional availability, confidentiality, and integrity as well as privacy these days.
 Continue reading Application Security: What Is the First Step?

-On the 5/30 Virtualization Security Podcast, Shaun Donaldson, Director of Alliances at Bitdefender Enterprise, joined us to discuss end user computing (EUC) security and how their new Gravity Zone product ties their enterprise products together under one scalable management umbrella.
-This was a very interesting conversation on the subject of EUC security, Bring Your Own Device (BYOD) security, and the all aspects of the the EUC stack.
-There are quite a few moving pieces in the EUC stack that is greater than your mobile device and the system it is accessing.
-There is a complete networking and political stack between the two and perhaps many systems you have to jump through to access your data.
+On the May 30th Virtualization Security Podcast, Shaun Donaldson, Director of Alliances at Bitdefender Enterprise, joined us to discuss end user computing (EUC) security and how their new Gravity Zone product ties their enterprise products together under one scalable management umbrella.
+We had a very interesting conversation on the subject of EUC security, Bring Your Own Device (BYOD) security, and all aspects of the the EUC stack.
+There are quite a few moving pieces in the EUC stack.
+It is greater than your mobile device and the system it is accessing; there is a complete networking and political stack between the two, and perhaps many systems you have to jump through to access your data.
 Continue reading EUC Security: Much More Than VDI